sammancoaching/website/_learning_hours/devops/github_actions.md

 # Basic GitHub Actions

-## Learning Outcome

-* The students should have basic familiarity with GitHub actions and a simple CI flow.
+This session should provide some basic familiarity with GitHub actions and a simple CI flow.

 ## Requirements